Whitehall, Michigan

 Whitehall is a city in Muskegon County in the U.S. state of Michigan.
-The population was 2,706 at the 2010 census.
-The city is located in the southwest corner of Whitehall Township.
+The population was 2,909 at the 2020 census.
+The city is located to the west of Whitehall Township.
 Montague is its neighbor.

+History

 It is located on White Lake (actually the mouth of the White River).
-Whitehall's recorded history began circa 1859 when Charles Mears, a noted lumber baron to the area, platted the village along with Giles B. Slocum, naming it Mears.
+Whitehall's recorded history circa 1859 when Charles Mears, a noted lumber baron to the area, platted the village along with Giles B. Slocum, naming it "Mears".
 The population continued to grow due to its strategic location for floating and distributing lumber.

-In 1862, it was renamed Whitehall and incorporated as the Village of Whitehall in 1867.
-It later was incorporated as a city in 1942.
+In 1862, it was renamed "Whitehall" and incorporated as a village in 1867.
+It was incorporated as a city in 1943.